 Burial.
-No law requires a casket for burial.
+Maryland law does not require a casket.
 However, you should check with the cemetery; it may have rules requiring a certain type of container.

-Most bodies are buried in established cemeteries, but burial on private property may be possible in Maryland.
-Before conducting a home burial or establishing a family cemetery, check with the county health department and the county or town clerk for any local zoning laws you must follow.
+Maryland requires that bodies be buried in an established cemetery or in a family burial plot or other area allowed by a local ordinance.
+(Md.
+Code, Health-Gen. § 5-514.)
+Before establishing a family cemetery, check with the county health department and the county or town clerk for any local zoning laws you must follow.

 Scattering ashes in an established scattering garden.
 Many cemeteries provide gardens for scattering ashes.
 If you're interested, ask the cemetery for more information.

 Scattering ashes on private land.
 You are allowed to scatter ashes on your own private property.
 If you want to scatter ashes on someone else's private land, it's wise to get permission from the landowner.